Lettings policy

 • are not classified as ineligible under section 160ZA (2) or (4) Housing Act 1996, for example, certain persons subject to immigration control or persons from abroad.
 The law on eligibility is complex and subject to regular change.
 Staff can advise customers on individual cases, and

-• meet the Qualification Criteria to be a council tenant
+• meet the qualification criteria to be a council tenant.
+Councils can set their own qualification criteria.

 4.1.2 Where a customer aged 16 or 17 years old is housed by the council, the tenancy is conditional upon a responsible adult aged 18 years old or over signing the agreement on their behalf as a trustee.